 Breeding success

-Overall, we were able to determine the outcome for 97% of the nests encountered.
-In average 14% of nests were successful, most of the nest failing at before the egg hatched (63).
+Overall, we were able to determine the outcome for 97% of the nests encountered (Fig. 4).
+On average 14% of nests were successful, most of the nests failing before the egg hatched (63%?).

 Although the overall proportions of nesting success were very similar for both species, they are markedly different over time.
-While the probability that a P.lepturus nest is successful does not show evidence of change over time (p=0.18), that of P. rubricauda shows a dramatic reduction (p<0.001).
-Parallel to this decrease, we detected an significant increase on the proportion of P. rubricauda nests that fail before the egg hatches (p=<0.001).
+While the probability that a P.lepturus nest is successful does not show evidence of change over time (p=0.18), that of P. rubricauda shows a dramatic reduction (p<0.001) over the time frame of the study.
+Parallel to this decrease, we detected a significant increase over time in the proportion of P. rubricauda nests that fail before the egg hatches (p=<0.001).

 Figure 4: Nesting success for P. rubricauda (red) and P. lepturus (blue).
 (A) the overall proportion of stages for individual nests.
 (B) the modelled proabability of nesting success and failure (at the egg stage) over time.
 Solid lines indicate a significant effect at the 0.05 level.